Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Chaos-Mage.md

 After the damage, roll the escalation die and use the new result.

-7th level spell: Damage equal to 2d6 x the escalation die.
+7th level spell: Damage equal to `dice: 2d6` x the escalation die.

 9th level spell: Damage equal to `dice: 2d12` x the escalation die.